The Holocaust in France (June 1940-August 1944)

 Anti-Jewish Measures

 The Germans make life a nightmare for French Jews.
 Vichy officials do not appear to have resisted the NAZI demands and cooperated closely with NAZI officials.
-Thus anti-Jewish measures were introduced both in the German occupied areas and in the unoccupied Vicy areas area, although the time-table varied somewhat in the two areas.
+Thus anti-Jewish measures were introduced both in the German occupied areas and in the unoccupied Vichy areas area, although the time-table varied somewhat in the two areas.

 1940

 The NAZIs acted quickly after their victory to begin persecuting French Jews.
-The first step was to legally definejust who was Jewish.
+The first anti-Jewish measures were taken by Vichy (July 17).
+The Marchandeau Act prohibited antisemitism in the media.
+This was repealed (August 1940).
+The first major step was to legally define just who was Jewish.
 In France it had become a religious matter.
-To the NAZIs of course it was racial.
-A NAZI ordinance defined a Jew as an individual who belonged to the Jewish religion or who had more than two Jewish grandparents (September 27, 1940).
+To the NAZIs of course it was biological.
+A NAZI ordinance defined a Jew as an individual who belonged to the Jewish religion or who had more than two Jewish grandparents (September 27).
 This ordinance was issued by the military occupation authorities and thus covered the two-thirds of France (including Paris) that was occupied by the Germans.
-One of the first anti-Semitic measure by Vichy banned Jews from occupying certain positions and defining a Jew as an individual with three grandparents of the Jewish race or with two grandparents of that race if his/her spouse were Jewish (October 3, 1940).
+Despite autonomy from German policies, Pétain issued a Jewish Statute bringing Vicy law inconformance with the NAZIs (October 3).
+This was essentially the Vichy version of the NAZI Nuremberg Laws.
+This banned Jews from occupying certain positions and defining a Jew as an individual with three grandparents of the Jewish race or with two grandparents of that race if his/her spouse were Jewish.
 This at first applied only to "unoccupied" Vichy.
 Vichy's language was more comprehensive than the German occupation ordinance.
 (For example, a half-Jew who was not practicing Judaism was not classified Jewish by the Nazi ordinance, but was classified as Jewish by Vichy if he/she had married a Jew.
-[Weisberg]
+[Weisberg] P�tain may have been eventually forced by the NAZIs to issue this decree, nut this is not what occurred.
+It was an action taken entirely independent of NAZI compulsion.
+Yhis provided the legal basis for removing Jews from the professions, show business, teaching, the civil service and journalism.
+It is difficult to know precisely why Pétain took this action, but deep-seated anti-Semitism on the part of Pétain and his advisers as well as a esire to curry favor with the NAZIs surely must have veen the key factors.
+Pétain and Hitler met at Montoire 3 weeks later (October 24-26).
+Hitler wanted Pétain to commit Vichy to the war with Britain and utimately his anti-Bolshevik crusade.
+We do not know if the Jews were discussed, The NAZIs had not yet decided on murder and rather were primarily interested in expelling Jews from Germany.
+The Germans deported 29,000 German Jews from Baden and the Rhineland (the Saar), and Alsace-Lorraine into Vichy (October 22).
+At the time NAZI planners were thinking about using the French colony of Madagascar as a African ghetto.
+Britain's continued resistance made this impossible.

 1941